gosuz/gosuz/README.md

 <h1 align="left">Hi 👋, I'm Go, the opposite of stop :vertical_traffic_light:</h1>
 <p align="left"> I'm an aspiring QA engineer, who recently graduated from Le Wagon Tokyo #1508! :jp: I'm interested in fitness :muscle: and well-being, and hope to bring these two things together through my skills learned from coding.
 In the future I hope to build my own website making fitness and mental care accesible to more people </p>

+<p align="left"> I've also started my blog post about software testing.
+Check it out in the link below </p>

   - Hobbies: **Watching a good game of football :soccer:**

 <h3 align="left">Connect with me:</h3>